Thomas K. Teoh

 OverviewAI-generated summary

-Thomas K. Teoh's research focuses on plant physiology, specifically investigating the role of enzymes in plant stress responses.
-His recent publication in 2024 explores the function of Arabidopsis Gluconolactonase, an enzyme involved in ascorbate biosynthesis that is localized within chloroplasts.
-This enzyme has been identified as a protective agent against light stress in plants.
-Teoh has collaborated with several researchers from Arkansas State University on this work, including Austin Wilkie, Argelia Lorence, Nirman Nepal, and Karina Medina‐Jiménez, with whom he shares one publication.
-His scholarly output includes one publication and one citation, with an h-index of 1.
+Thomas K. Teoh's research focuses on plant physiology, specifically investigating the role of enzymes in plant biochemical pathways.
+His recent publication examines Arabidopsis gluconolactonase, an enzyme involved in ascorbate biosynthesis, and its localization within chloroplasts.
+This work suggests that this enzyme plays a protective role against light stress in plants.
+Teoh collaborates with researchers at Arkansas State University, including Austin Wilkie, Argelia Lorence, Karina Medina‐Jiménez, and G. Wilson, with whom he has co-authored publications.

 Metrics